Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Sunshine State sees millions of visitors per year, all looking for the perfect beach vacation.
 If you’re looking for a tranquil getaway and your own stretch of shoreline, head to one of Florida’s more underrated destinations, where you can soak in the idyllic ambiance without bumping into a hundred other vacationers.
 Perfect for those looking to get away from it all, read on to discover the best places in Florida to visit if you hate crowds.

 Look out for our newsletters in your inbox soon.

-Located in South Walton, Miramar Beach offers classic beach views of coastal enclaves alongside seafood restaurants, scenic beach roads, and beachfront resorts.
-Soak in the panoramic views of the Gulf of Mexico, and when you’re looking to kick it up your vacation a notch, get on a jet ski rental or go on a parasailing adventure.
+A beautiful beach in Florida’s Panhandle, Miramar Beach offers classic beach views of coastal enclaves alongside seafood restaurants, scenic beach roads, and beachfront resorts.
+Soak in the panoramic views of the Gulf of Mexico, and when you’re looking to kick up your vacation a notch, get on a jet ski rental or go on a parasailing adventure.

 Situated on a tiny strip of land on Florida’s far northwest, Perdido Key is where you’ll find a secluded stretch of rolling, white-sand dunes and warm Gulf waters.
-Perfect for when you want to get away from the stressors of daily life, you’ll lose track of time while appreciating the area’s stunning views, while hiking, crabbing, and fishing are also popular activities.
+Noted as one of Florida’s most beautiful white-sand beaches, it’s perfect for when you want to get away from the stressors of daily life, you’ll lose track of time while appreciating the area’s stunning views, while hiking, crabbing, and fishing are also popular activities.